khkong/Soundex/README.md

 This repository supports soundex for Latin or Cyrillic characters.

 ## Example
-The following shows how it is used.
+The following shows how to use it.

 ```
     //example